KritikaKumari09/Sign-Speak/README.md

 Our project, SignSpeak, is a Real-Time Sign Language Communication App built to empower deaf and mute individuals by enabling them to communicate effortlessly with people who do not use sign language.
 Traditional communication often requires interpreters, text-based mediums, or prior knowledge of signs.
 SignSpeak removes these barriers by combining Artificial Intelligence (AI), Natural Language Processing (NLP), and Murf API's Text-to-Speech (TTS) technology to provide an instant, accessible, and user-friendly communication channel.

 🔹 The App's Mission
-SignSpeak translates sign language into spoken language and ensures two-way communication:
+SignSpeak translates sign language into spoken language:

 Deaf/mute users express themselves naturally using signs → heard as speech by listeners.

-Listeners respond verbally → response is shown as text output for deaf/mute users.

 ⚙️ How It Works
 Gesture Input